I Will Remember You (Sarah McLachlan song): Covers

 This song was covered by Kenny Rogers on his 1999 album, She Rides Wild Horses.

 Séamus Egan's band Solas included a version of the song on their 2000 album The Hour Before Dawn.

 Andy Bernard sings an acoustic version of the song on the ninth-season episode of The Office entitled "Livin' the Dream".

-This song opened the series finale of Melrose Place "Ashes to Ashes" in 1999.
+This song opened the series finale of Melrose Place "Asses to Ashes" in 1999.

+This song was covered by Canadian indie rock band Metric for the second episode of the 2023 animated series, Scott Pilgrim Takes Off.

 Christina Aguilera performed a cover version of the song in the Amazon Prime Video's comedy special Yearly Departed, which first aired in December 2020.